TL;DR

 How to check the output

-• Read each “why this person” line.
-Does it sound like you would actually say that?
-If it sounds like marketing copy, the AI was generic.
+- Read each “why this person” line.
+Does it sound like something you would actually say?
+If it reads like marketing copy, the AI defaulted to generic.

-• Are at least 3 ideas surprising to you?
-If everything is obvious, push for more lateral suggestions.
+- Are at least 3 ideas genuinely surprising to you?
+If everything is obvious, ask for more lateral suggestions.

 Common mistakes

-• Asking for “creative” ideas without budget — you get $300 suggestions for a $40 gift.
+- Asking for “creative” ideas without a budget.
+You get $300 suggestions for a $40 gift.

-• Skipping the “avoid” list.
-AI will happily suggest a candle to a candle hater.
+- Skipping the “avoid” list.
+The AI will happily suggest a scented candle to someone who hates them.

-Keep a running note of what you have given each person in your life and what landed well.
-Feed that history into next year’s prompt: “last year I gave them X and they loved it because Y — build on that, do not repeat.”
-Year over year your gift game compounds.
+Keep a running note of what you have given each person and what landed well.
+Feed it into next year’s prompt: “Last year I gave them [X] and they loved it because [Y] — build on that, do not repeat.”
+Year over year, your prompts get sharper and your gifts get better.

 FAQ

-• Should I tell the recipient AI helped?
-Up to you — most people care that you thought, not how.
+Should I tell the recipient AI helped?
+Up to you.
+Most people care that you thought about them, not which tool you brainstormed with.

 Tags: #Productivity #Workflow